Great news! Essential workers will have access to the COVID-19 booster shot by the end of September.

 During that infection time, vaccinated individuals can also infect others, both vaccinated and unvaccinated.

-The new variants, especially the Delta variant, has proven to be extremely dangerous to unvaccinated individuals.
-The number of hospitalizations is increasing by record numbers and sadly, the death toll is also rising.
+The new variants, especially the Delta variant, have proven to be extremely dangerous to unvaccinated individuals.
+The number of hospitalizations is increasing by record numbers, and sadly, the death toll is also rising.

-The booster shot has been found to “re-energize” the bodies immune system against COVID-19 variants (even the Delta variant).
+The booster shot has been found to “re-energize” the body's immune system against COVID-19 variants (even the Delta variant).

 The Pfizer mRNA booster is currently being administered in Israel, a country with one of the highest vaccination rates.
 Israel was beginning to “get back to normal” before the Delta variant came to the country and caused breakthrough cases that infected many residents.
 Now, less than a month into a COVID-19 vaccine booster drive, Israel is seeing signs of a positive impact.
-Over a million Israelis have received the booster and the rate of infection is steadily falling and the outbreak is subsiding.
+Over a million Israelis have received the booster, the rate of infection is steadily falling, and the outbreak is subsiding.

 What about Johnson and Johnson?

-The one-shot Johnson and Johnson (J&J) vaccine that is approved for EUA is also considering a booster shot.
+The single-shot Johnson & Johnson (J&J) vaccine that is approved for EUA is also considered a booster shot.

-Administration of the J&J vaccine did not begin in the U.S. until March 2021, so additional tests and trials are slightly behind Moderna and Pfizer (approved in December 2020).
+Distribution of the J&J vaccine did not begin in the U.S. until March 2021, so additional tests and trials are slightly behind Moderna and Pfizer (approved in December 2020).
 J&J is continuing to do research and work with health officials and medical experts.
-Once that data in complete, the public will be informed with a timely plan for J&J booster shots as well.
+Once that data is complete, the public will be informed with a timely plan for J&J booster shots as well.

-At the end of the day, the health and safety needs of employees needs to be a main priority for employers.
+At the end of the day, the health and safety needs of employees need to be a main priority for employers.

 To help reduce the spread of COVID-19 or any of its variants in your facility, continue to focus on the wellbeing of your staff, improve the indoor air quality (IAQ) and ventilation within your building, use EPA-approved disinfectants, and encourage employee vaccinations, mask-wearing and washing hands thoroughly and often.

-For more helpful ideas and tips for reopening and operating a facility in this “new normal”, check out Reopen Responsibly, A "New Normal" Guide for Safe and Healthy Workplaces.
+For more helpful ideas and tips for staying open and operating a facility, check out Stay Open Responsibly, Post-Pandemic Best Practices for Facilities Maintenance.